 Unfortunately, this type of situation happens more frequently than you may think.
 The questions you should ask is “Could anything else have been done to sift out the fakes from the real matches?”

 Online dating is not going to go away, as over 38% of single adults in the US have tried online dating.
 With popular dating websites such as eHarmony and Match.com boasting over 17 million and 24.5 million members respectively, and 1 in 5 committed relationships that started online, finding a special someone online has become an ingrained part of our culture in courtship.

-While online dating has become more accepted, (59% agree that online dating is a good way to meet someone) fits our digital age and provide convenience, there is a dark underbelly to online dating.
+While online dating has become more accepted, (59% agree that online dating is a good way to meet someone) it fits our digital age and provides convenience, there is a dark underbelly to online dating.
 People are taking advantage of the autonomy of the internet, at others’ expenses.
 You may have had that “gut feeling” of something not being right about a match, you are not alone: over half of those who use online dating sites felt that some were misrepresenting themselves online.